 The college simulation team plans to host similar events in the future and hopes to assist community organizations in meeting their training needs.

-Any organization that is interested in utilizing the facility should contact the LCCC Allied Health and Nursing Department at 440-366-4015.
+Any organization that is interested in utilizing the facility should contact the LCCC Health and Wellness Division at 440-366-4015.